dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 ### Getting MT-32 music with speech (after all)

-Except some people go, "yeah, screw life lessons, I won't have it!"
+Except some people go, "Yeah, screw life lessons, I won't have it!"
 Believe it or not, some people are still creating patches for 30-year-old DOS games to improve them in various ways.
 One such distinguished gentleman found a way to get MT-32 music and Sound Blaster digital speech and sound effects playing at the